About The Story Podcast Voices Themes Dispatches Watch Support Contact

 It examines the evolution of Australia's counter-terrorism capability over fifty years — told through those who built, led, and sustained it.
 At its heart, this is not a story about a single event.
 It is a story about people, pressure, and responsibility at the edge of national consequence.

 Measured, not sensational.
 Reflective, not accusatory.
 Human-first, capability-second.
-The intent is to provide understanding, not judgement — and to answer the questions that have never been fully answered in public.
+The intent is to provide understanding, not judgement.
+To answer the questions that have never been fully answered in public.

 Arc I — The Capability